CodeScop/Oge-Mai-Field-Guide/desertquestssummary.md

 - **Rewards:** Hunt Map Piece 5, 5 Hunter Tokens
 - **Recommendations:** We've settled into a pattern where one Ancient's Assistant quest unlocks another, which unlocks another, and provides Map Pieces to further the Hunt.
 Have fun getting to know Pipit and progressing in the Hunt!
 Don't forget to check off the Oh, Endless Possibilities quest when you're done!

-### Sticks & Stones - ShrineGiant

-- **Location:** Shrine of Ages
-- **Unlocked by:** Desert Expedition Trail: Ruins Tunnel Locked On, and Wardrobe: Giants Time Bracelet
-- **Type:** Battle
-- **Requirements:** Defeat 5 Skuppa's Giant Marionette and 5 Untu Golem
-- **Rewards:** 25 Shrine Stones
-- **Recommendations:** This is the second-easiest quest in this area, and you'll end up with 75 Shrine Stones including the ones you net from battles.
-Go for it!

 ###Sticky, Sweet, and Alluring  - HuntS1.2

 - **Location:** Elder Library